 Byte is much more cost-effective because it does not require in-person visits with a dental professional.
 These office visits make up a large percentage of Invisalign’s price, so by eliminating them, Byte drastically reduces its sticker price.
-Byte’s total cost is $2,749 or $3,399 (before insurance), while Invisalign® costs between $4,500 and $9,000 (before insurance).
+Byte’s total cost is $2,749 or $3,399, while Invisalign® costs between $4,500 and $9,000 (before insurance).

-Since Byte is sent to you in the mail and does not require in-person visits, it fits a busy lifestyle more easily than Invisalign®.
-On top of that, the three-month average treatment window means you’ll spend a lot less time wearing your aligners than the 12 months (on average) required for Invisalign.
-Their nighttime-only treatment, which typically takes 4-6 months, still cuts Invisalign’s treatment time in half.
+Since Byte sends their aligners in the mail and does not require in-person visits, their treatment fits a busy lifestyle more easily than Invisalign®.
+Plus, their 4–5 month average treatment window means you’ll spend a lot less time wearing your aligners than the twelve months (on average) required for Invisalign.
+This difference, however, is mostly because Invisalign typically takes on more severe misalignments, which take a lot longer to correct.

-For smiles that only need minor to moderate adjustments, Byte is just as effective as Invisalign®.
-Invisalign® shines in cases where the patient is trying to correct a complicated dental problem, like a severe bite misalignment.
+For smiles that only need minor to moderate adjustments, Byte is highly effective, but they can’t correct more severe tooth and jaw misalignments.
+That’s where Invisalign® shines.
 Invisalign® is a better option for complex cases because the in-person treatment allows a dentist or orthodontist to apply advanced techniques as part of your treatment plan.
-An Invisalign® treatment plan may include the use of attachments, buttons, and bands – appliances that cannot be applied at home but may be required for the best results.
+An Invisalign® treatment plan may include the use of attachments, buttons, and bands — appliances that might be necessary, but are incompatible with Byte’s at-home treatment.

-When a patient signs up to receive Invisalign® treatment, their dentist or orthodontist can either be very involved with the treatment plan or not involved at all.
+When you sign up for Invisalign® treatment, your dentist or orthodontist can either be involved with every step of the process, or just in certain parts.
 What does this mean?
-Let’s say you go to see your dentist and opt to begin Invisalign® treatment.
-The dentist takes images of your teeth and then sends them to Invisalign®, where a technician (not a dentist) creates your treatment plan.
-Your personal, hometown dentist can either make changes or leave it as is.
+Let’s say you go to see your dentist to begin your Invisalign® treatment.
+They take images of your teeth and then send them to Invisalign®, where a technician creates your treatment plan.
+Your local dentist will review this plan and either make changes or leave it as is.
 Then, they will require that you come back every 4–6 weeks so they can monitor your progress, provide new aligner sets, answer your questions, and make adjustments to your plan.

 Byte vs. Other At-Home Aligners

-Byte is a great clear aligner company, and we’re confident they will give you a great treatment experience.
+Byte is an excellent clear aligner company, and we’re confident they can deliver the experience and results you want.
 But you shouldn’t jump to a decision without weighing all your options, both in-office and at-home.
 Invisalign is the primary in-office option, and while it is more expensive than home aligners, dentists can achieve more advanced teeth movements by adding attachments and appliances.
 The at-home aligner field is more crowded, and there are a couple of great options worth considering.

 EZ Smile vs. Byte

 Give these two companies a cursory glance and the first thing you might notice is that EZ Smile is cheaper.
-Plus, like Byte, every customer qualifies for their financing plans.
-On top of that, EZ Smile offers a 90-day money-back guarantee (minus a $300 planning fee) for anyone who has a quick change of heart.
-But Byte outshines them in other areas.
+Plus, every customer qualifies for their financing plans, and they offer a 90-day money-back guarantee (minus a $300 planning fee) for anyone who has a quick change of heart.

 SmileDirectClub vs. Byte

 SmileDirectClub stands out as the largest and most popular at-home clear aligner brand.
-They don’t offer Byte’s super-fast treatment times, but they do have several retail locations, which makes getting started slightly easier depending on where you live.
+They have several retail locations across Australia, which makes getting started slightly easier depending on where you live.

-They’ve also served over a million customers to date, making them the most experienced at-home aligner company out there, and they back up their treatment with extensive refund and warranty policies, including a lifetime guarantee.
+They’ve also served over 1.5 million customers to date, making them the most experienced at-home aligner company out there, and they back up their treatment with extensive refund and warranty policies, including a lifetime guarantee.
 But, in our opinion, Byte still prevails due to their efficiency, innovation, and individualized customer support.

 Summary - Is Byte Right for You?

-We think Byte is the best treatment option for anyone who wants a fast, comfortable and long-lasting smile transformation.
-Their HyperByte technology makes Byte treatment twice as fast as any other clear aligner system, and their Byte-for-Life guarantee ensures your results will last a lifetime.
+We think Byte is the best treatment option for anyone who wants an efficient, comfortable and long-lasting smile transformation.
+Their HyperByte technology can deliver faster, more comfortable dental shifts for some customers, and their Byte-for-Life guarantee ensures your results will last a lifetime.